havrak/fmcw-surveillance-radar/indexing-table/esp32/README.md

 		* ST<SPEED> - speed for tilt motor in tilt axis
 		* T<+/-> - start spin clockwise/anticlockwise
 	* M05:  Stop spindle spinning.
+		* H - stop spindle regime on horizontal axis
+		* T - stop spindle regime on tilt axis
 	* can be followed with S<rpm> to set speed

-### Programming movements
+### Programming movements (NOT FINAL)
-* device allows to preprogramm sequence of movements that can be executed with one command, or looped continuously
+* device allows to preprogram sequence of movements that can be executed with one command, or looped continuously
 * programms are not stored in flash, but in ram for now.
 Permanent storage of movements is done in MATLAB's programm configuration file
+* if programm requires movement on both axis it is executed in parallel and next command is executed only after both axis reach their target
-* P0 - stop executing programm
+* P0 - stop executing programm (only one programm can be active at one time)
 * P1 <command_id> - run command with given id
 * P90 <command_id> - start programming mode with given id
 	* if programm already exists it will be overwritten, changing programs post creation is not possible